 Our own A Step Ahead guides help design itineraries and accompany you if you decide to go on a private guided journey.

 They have travelled to various parts of the world, are erudite and entertaining, and are expert all-rounders with vast knowledge in fields such as wildlife in general, or rural life in northern Spain.
 They usually also have several specialist interests.
 This could be the history of the Pyrenees, ornithology, a period of history, or perhaps photography.

-Dave has been on the Professional Hunters and Guides Examining Board in Zimbabwe since 1992.
-He is a very dedicated naturalist whose varied interests cover all aspects of wildlife and the environment.
+Dave Christensen, an outstanding African all-rounder guide, qualified as a specialist walking guide, and who has been on the Professional Hunters and Guides Examining Board in Zimbabwe since 1992.
+Dave is also an avid wildlife photographer.

 Originally from rural England, Richard first came to the Pyrenees for a weeks’ vacation in 1988 and has been exploring and guiding in these mountains ever since.
 He has walked the Pyrenean High Route from the Atlantic to the Mediterranean no less than four times and delights in showing visitors the amazing landscapes, virgin nature and mountain villages, culture and history that captivated him . ‘’There’s always something wonderful to show people whenever I go out guiding, whether it’s a golden eagle diving on a flock of izard (Pyrenean chamois), a rare and beautiful flower, or an old shepherd with stories to tell.’’

 Richard is a dedicated naturalist and historian and leads nature and ornithology tours as well as walking and trekking trips.
 He is a qualified in first aid, as a cross country ski instructor, and as a mountain leader.